 - Part 1 covers the main regulatory requirements for a safe installation.

 - Part 2 covers how to comply with the requirements of Part 1.

 Using easy-to-follow webinars with practical examples, you'll cover:

 - how legislation requires the use of Australian Standards

-After completing this course, you'll understand the core electrical safety concepts in The Wiring Rules and related standards.
-You'll also be able to use a range of methods to ensure electrical safety when implementing The Wiring Rules.
+After completing the course, you'll understand the core electrical safety concepts in the wiring rules and related standards.
+You'll also be able to use several methods to ensure safety when designing electrical solutions.

-- Understand the core electrical safety concepts outlined in AS/NZS 3000 and associated standards
+- Core electrical safety concepts outlined in AS/NZS 3000

-- Keep up-to-date with the latest edition of AS/NZS 3000
+- Details from the latest edition of AS/NZS 3000